julietteabeyta/spacexsearch/README.md

 **NOTES:**
   - This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-  -Documentation on the SpaceX API can be found [here](https://documenter.getpostman.com/view/2025350/RWaEzAiG?version=latest#intro).
+  - Documentation on the SpaceX API can be found [here](https://documenter.getpostman.com/view/2025350/RWaEzAiG?version=latest#intro).